Sustainable Packaging: The Complete Guide for 2026

 Below provides an in-depth look at the regulatory landscape for 2026.

-Minimum Recycled Content (MRC) Mandates
+Minimum Recycled Content Laws: Who's Liable?

 These laws require manufacturers to use a minimum percentage of recycled material in sustainable packaging.